-This is America’s most popular sport, rated 9th most popular around the world.
-It has some of the highest-paid athletes in the world, as well as the largest numbers of fans that turn up to watch the sport in stadiums.
+This is America’s most popular sport, rated 9th most popular worldwide.
+It has some of the highest-paid athletes in the sports world and the largest numbers of fans that turn up to watch the sport in stadiums.

-If you choose to blog about the NFL, you can be sure that you will never be short of interesting topics to write about or an audience to appreciate your hard work.
+If you choose to blog about the NFL, you can be sure that you will never be short of exciting topics to write about or an audience to appreciate your hard work.

 2) Baseball (MLB)

-This is America’s second most popular sport, rated 7th most popular around the world.
-Also known as the national pastime, this sport has mainly two levels of competition: minor league, and major league baseball (MLB).
-This is a great option for a sports blog niche if you’re already a baseball fan and just can’t get enough.
+This is America’s second most popular sport, rated 7th most popular worldwide.
+Also known as the national pastime, this sport has mainly two levels of competition: minor league and major league baseball (MLB).
+This is an excellent option for a sports blog niche; if you’re already a baseball fan and can’t get enough- write a baseball blog.

 3) Basketball (NBA)

-After football and baseball, basketball is the third most popular sport in America.
+After football and baseball, basketball is America’s third most popular sport.
 It’s also rated the 10th most popular sport around the world.
-Basketball has produced some of the greatest and most famous players in history, including Michael Jordan, LeBron James, Kobe Bryant, and many more.
+Basketball has produced some of the greatest and most famous players in history, including Michael Jordan, LeBron James, Kobe Bryant, etc.

-This niche would certainly give you a lot of opportunities to write interesting articles on a variety of topics about the athletes, teams, and the league as a whole.
+This niche would undoubtedly give you many opportunities to write interesting articles on various topics about the athletes, teams, and the league.